Project Gutenberg: Scope of collection

 Whenever possible, Gutenberg releases are available in plain text, mainly using US-ASCII character encoding but frequently extended to ISO-8859-1 (needed to represent accented characters in French and Scharfes s in German, for example).
 Besides being copyright-free, the requirement for a Latin (character set) text version of the release had been a criterion of Michael Hart's since the founding of Project Gutenberg, as he believed it was the format most likely to be readable in the extended future.
 Out of necessity, this criterion has had to be extended further for the sizable collection of texts in East Asian languages such as Chinese and Japanese now in the collection, where UTF-8 is used instead.

 Other formats may be released as well when submitted by volunteers.
 The most common non-ASCII format is HTML, which allows markup and illustrations to be included.
 Some project members and users have requested more advanced formats, believing them to be easier to read.
 But some formats that are not easily editable, such as PDF, are generally not considered to fit with the goals of Project Gutenberg.

-Also Project Gutenberg has two options for master formats that can be submitted (from which all other files are generated): customized versions of the Text Encoding Initiative standard (since 2005) and reStructuredText (since 2011).
+Previously Project Gutenberg supported two other source formats: customized versions of the Text Encoding Initiative standard (beginning in 2005) and reStructuredText (beginning in 2011).

 Beginning in 2009, the Project Gutenberg catalog began offering auto-generated alternate file formats, including HTML (when not already provided), EPUB and plucker.